miahela/Discord-Image-Downloader/README.md

 # Discord-Image-Downloader

-ImageBot is a Discord bot that allows you to download and save the last upscaled images posted in a channel by the Midjourney bot.
+Discord-Image-Downloader is a Discord bot that allows you to download and save the last upscaled images posted in a channel by the Midjourney bot.
 You can specify the number of images to download and the number of messages to read.

 ## Features